Canada–China relations: Persecution of Uyghurs in China

 In September 2018, Foreign Minister Freeland raised the issue of Xinjiang internment camps and human rights abuses against the Uyghurs in a meeting with Chinese Foreign Minister Wang Yi.

-On 15 July 2019, the UN ambassadors from 22 nations, including Canada, signed a joint letter to the UNHRC to condemn China's mistreatment of the Uyghurs and other minority groups and to urge the Chinese government to close the Xinjiang internment camps.

 In October 2020, a Canadian parliamentary committee said that China's actions against ethnic Uyghurs in Xinjiang province constituted a genocide.
 The committee called for sanctions against Chinese officials complicit in the Chinese government's policy.
 In response, the Chinese government warned Canadian lawmakers to halt their "blatant interference" in internal Chinese affairs.

 In November 2020, Canadian United Nations (UN) Representative Bob Rae called on the UN to investigate evidence of genocide against the Uyghur minority in China.

 In February 2021, the House of Commons of Canada approved a motion by 266–0 votes, formally recognizing that China was committing genocide against its Muslim Uyghur minority in Xinjiang.
 However, Prime Minister Justin Trudeau and most of his Cabinet did not participate in the vote.
 China responded by sanctioning 'susceptible' Canadian MPs, including outspoken Conservative China critic MP Michael Chong, and targeting their families for intimidation.

 In December 2024, Canada sanctioned eight Chinese officials for "grave human rights violations" including "Chinese government-led repression of ethnic and religious minorities in China, including in Xinjiang, Tibet and against those who practise Falun Gong," according to Global Affairs Canada.